mjohnson324/MockDoc/README.md

 **Link to Site:** [MockDoc](https://www.mockdoc.live/)

 MockDoc is a full-stack web application based off ZocDoc, an appointment-booking app.
-It imitates the site's core features (searching for doctors, scheduling appointments, leaving reviews) with a light satirical spin: fake doctors of questionable qualifications offering free services to the public.
+It imitates the site's core features (searching for doctors, scheduling appointments, leaving reviews), except the doctors aren't real and may have questionable qualifications, but offer their services freely.

 Hosted on Heroku.